-There is no association between a particular HCV genotype and the fibrosis stage as defined by transient elastography.
+Our study shows that there is no association between a particular HCV genotype and the fibrosis stage as defined by transient elastography.
 Further multicentric studies are needed in order to increase the power of the study, to refine the statistics and to validate our findings.